And it’s Indian Style with Curried Chickpeas:

 - Take all the ingredients listed under the salad dressing in a blender.

 - Blend well until smooth.
-If you want, you can add a tbsp of olive oil while blending too.
+If you want, you can add a tablespoon of olive oil while blending too.

-- In a pan take cooked chickpeas and add a tsp of curry powder, salt, red chili powder.
+- In a pan take cooked chickpeas and add a teaspoon of curry powder, salt, red chili powder.

 - Add some cooked chickpea water and stir well to allow the spices to coat the beans well.